PDP Frequently Asked Questions

 What is the PDP practical teaching experience?

 All participants are placed on a team that designs and teaches an authentic, inclusive STEM learning experience for college-level learners in an ISEE affiliated program or course.
 These programs and courses are arranged by ISEE to ensure that all participants have an opportunity to teach in an environment that supports innovative teaching and the piloting of a new activity.
-Teaching venues are held at ISEE partner institutions.
+Teaching-sites are held at ISEE partner institutions.
 Teaching commitments are most commonly a 4-6 hour activity spread over a two-day time period, but can also be spread over several lab periods.
 When participants teach in programs, they may also have the opportunity to teach other activities, such as giving a short lecture, arranging a panel presentation, or leading small group discussions.
 The program does not provide salary for teaching time.

 How do participants get assigned to teams?

-On the PDP application, participants are asked about their interests and availability, and have an opportunity to identify their preferred teaching venues (though a match is not guaranteed).
-During the selection process ISEE simultaneously places participants on a team while working carefully to place them in a venue that matches with their preferences.
+On the PDP application, participants are asked about their interests and availability, and have an opportunity to identify their preferred teaching-sites (though a match is not guaranteed).
+During the selection process ISEE simultaneously places participants on a team while working carefully to place them in a site that matches with their preferences.
 Applicants should look to see what is available and get in contact directly with ISEE (isee@ucsc.edu) if they have questions.
 Applicants will be contacted if there is an opportunity to be placed on a team outside of their region or at a venue that was not indicated as one of their interests.
 Notification of acceptance into the program will include team placement, so that applicants know their team prior to confirming participation in the PDP.

 What is the overall time commitment?